 When researching the social history of 19th-century France the browser searches rarely reveal works written in the last two or three decades.
 It is not clear if these areas of French social histories have largely been bypassed in favor of less controversial historical periods (my first assumption), or that the court battles surrounding copyright infringement had up until recently prevented Google from digitizing portions of current histories for preview.

-In December of 2014, after a 10-year court battle, the second circuit court decided that Google’s limited preview “was a fair and thus non-infringing” on the publishing copyrights of the 30 million books that Google had scanned and made available on-line.
+In December of 2014, after a 10-year court battle, the second circuit court decided that Google’s limited preview “was a fair and thus non-infringing” on the publishing copyrights of the 30 million books that Google had scanned and made available online.
 A portion of the Author’s Guild statement following the decision against them: “America owes its thriving literary culture to copyright protection.
 It’s unfortunate that a Court as well-respected as the Second Circuit does not see the damaging effect that uses such as Google’s can have on authors’ potential income.
 Most full-time authors live on the perilous edge of being able to sustain themselves through writing as a profession, as our recent income survey showed, so even relatively small losses in income can make it unsustainable to continue writing for a living.”
 While I feel for these authors, Google’s work landmark scanning has made my research possible.
 I certainly could not have afforded the thousands of dollars, nor invested the greatly increased time it would take to gain the same information with merely an index.
 Although I have close to two years into this project, the control (F) function, the snipping tool, the cut and paste, Google translate, and ability of Google Docs to convert jpg to text, has been the made the difference between researching this history possible, and not being possible.

 But while the vastness of this information is revelatory, I have seen that in the context of the advancement of a contemporary vision of history, it does create confusion.
 With the wide availability of these mid-century texts and the relevance of their research, it becomes difficult to just throw away the (dated?) analysis to which these texts are coupled.
 This is problematic if the troubled accounting of modern French history is to move forward.
-Certainly, clarity is a major problem, as Marxist lexicon, if not Marxist thought, is now able to refresh its presence the historiography of France, on the backs of these easily accessible Annaliste texts.
+Certainly, clarity is a major problem, as Marxist lexicon, if not Marxist thought, is now able to refresh its presence in the historiography of France, on the backs of these easily accessible Annaliste texts.
 Moreover, will the battles surrounding the Annaliste’s structuralist-Marxist economic history and Furet’s redressing of them, be fought over and over, as new readers access these classic works, and repeatedly contemplate the same intellectual conflicts which are now a half-century old?
 Have I, myself, been sucked into in a long infinite loop of contention that will not be settled for decades to come?

-The best I can hope is to reassemble modern French history for myself, with the vast wealth of information written by the same scholars whose work we question.
+The best I can hope for is to reassemble modern French history for myself, with the vast wealth of information written by the same scholars whose work we question.
 I believe that at this point, the understanding of history lies in two parts.
 The first, given what has come before, it is as important to understand Annales historians, their methods, and the commonalities their ideas had with Marxist ideology, as it is to know the history that they produced.
 And secondly, we need to understand how Marx’s ideas developed as the direct result of his observations of the 19th-century.
 Admittedly, it is an examination this near impossibly complex web of relationships, causes, and effects, that it will be possible to conclude in which way Marxist ideology may have skewed five decades of Annaliste historical analysis, between 1929 and 1979.

 The challenge of this writing, or any future inspection of French history, is that we must discount charges of Marxist influence in these examples where Marxist thought is concurrent with the history while being vigorously aware if it diverts from historical fact.
 But the parsing of fact from fiction can be an extraordinarily tricky thing, since much of the history as we know it, was written by the same historians who stand accused of being influenced by Marxist historiology.